-What happens when Ben Schulman of Small Change and Dr. Adam Gower of the National Real Estate Forum get together for a real estate crowdfunding chat?
-Watch part one of their conversation here, or read the transcript below.
+What happens when Ben Schulman of Small Change and Dr. Adam Gower of the Gower Crowd get together for a real estate crowdfunding chat?
+You can watch the first of three parts of their conversation here, or read the transcript below.

-Ben: Adam Gower, introduce yourself to the Small Change ausience in case they don’t know who you are.
+Ben: Adam Gower, introduce yourself to the Small Change audience in case they don’t know who you are.

 Adam: Oh my gosh, so sorry, it’s recording – having a panic attack

 Adam: Instantly, right!
 Well, so I am Adam Gower.
 The way that I introduce myself to my students is, I say I have a PhD so you can call me Dr. Gower, Professor Gower or, if you want to call me like Siri does, you can call me Your Majesty.
 I taught Siri to call me Your Majesty.

 Ben: It’s a little daily affirmation from Siri.